-When gaming, the mouse pad felt solid and reliable, thanks to its relatively heavy feel and thick rubber base that wouldn’t move an inch no matter how aggressive we moved our mouse.
-However, we noticed the removable area sticking up a tiny bit in the upper-right corner, which slightly cut into our view of the lighting in the upper-right corner when in a typical seated position.
-Plus, the plastic side easily attracted fingerprints.

-The dignified, rubber black border framing 12 RGB zones provides a clean look that proves you can have colorful lighting without sacrificing class.
+When playing, the mouse pad felt solid and reliable, thanks to its heavier feel and thick rubber base that didn't move an inch, no matter how aggressive our mouse moved.
+However, we noticed the peel-off area sticking up slightly in the upper-right corner, which slightly cut into our view of that area's RGB.
+Additionally, the plastic side easily attracted fingerprints.
+Still, the dignified, rubber black border that frames the 12 RGB zones provides a clean look, proving you can have colorful lighting without sacrificing class.

-The SteelSeries Engine software opens up waves of lighting customization options, but it’s also easy to get a mesmerizing effect without spending a lot of time in the app.
-There are eight well-designed presets that are attractive, including the sunrise-like 8:00 or the pink, orange and purple-themed Disco Mode.
-You also get reactive lighting around gaming scenarios, like low ammo or health with Dota 2, CS:GO, Utopia 9 and Neverwinter and the ability to sync lighting with other SteelSeries RGB products.
-SteelSeries also makes a cloth-only version of this mouse pad and an XL one, (which we've also listed below).
+The SteelSeries Engine software opens up waves of RGB customization options, but you can easily get a mesmerizing look without spending much time in the app.
+There are eight well-designed presets, including the sunrise-like 8:00 or the pink, orange and purple-themed Disco Mode.
+You also get reactive lighting around gaming scenarios, like low ammo or health with Dota 2, CS:GO and Utopia 9.
+There's also the ability to sync lighting with other SteelSeries RGB products.
+SteelSeries also makes an XL version of this mouse pad that's also on this page and a cloth-only version.

-If you’re looking for something that’ll steal attention, the Razer Firefly V2 is the most colorful RGB mouse pad we’ve tested.
+The Razer Firefly V2 is the most colorful RGB mouse pad we’ve tested.
 It has a whopping 19 customizable zones, and despite the thin lighting strips, the LEDs’ brightness visibly outshined competitors.

 The mouse pad is fit for competitive gaming with what Razer calls a “micro-textured” plastic surface that feels slightly rough and enables speedy mouse movements but easily gathers fingerprints and smudges.
 Razer’s Firefly V2 is only 3mm thick, but its rubber base prevented any movement during gaming.
 Its cable catch, while a small detail, successfully kept our mouse’s wire in check.

 Razer Synapse 3, the detailed accompanying software, gives RGB tweakers full rein over all those lighting zones.
 You get brightness controls, seven presets, including a Reactive one that works with supporting Razer mice, and can sync the lighting with other Razer RGB devices.
 We also appreciate the toggle to “Switch off lighting when the display is turned off.”
-The software’s Chroma Studio (pictured above) function is where the more advanced customization occurs with numerous effects layers and the ability to control the effects’ cycling speed, duration and intensity.
+The software’s Chroma Studio (pictured above) function is where the more advanced customization occurs, with numerous effects layers and the ability to control the effects’ cycling speed, duration and intensity.
 But its complexity means it’ll take a longer to master than simpler apps.

 The MP750 (M)’s RGB border shines pretty brightly.
 A handy button lets you cycle through static colors without opening software.
 Unfortunately, black stitching interrupts the RGB frame, and I worry about getting things, like jewelry, caught between loops and causing damage.

-The QCK Prism Cloth (XL)’s two-zone RGB border shines evenly throughout.
-But it’s hard to miss its stitching, even though SteelSeries used clear thread.
-Plus, I can easily wiggle the stitches, which isn’t promising for long-term use during aggressive gaming sessions.
+The QCK Prism Cloth (XL)’s two-zone RGB border shines evenly throughout, but also has hard-to-miss clear stitching.
+Plus, I can easily wiggle the stitches, which isn’t promising for repeated, aggressive gaming sessions.

 SteelSeries’ Engine software offers a decent range of customization options for the top and bottom RGB zones but not as many pre-made themes as with the reversible SteelSeries QCK Prism (listed above).
 You can control the speed in seconds and pick between Steady, ColorShift, Multi Color Breath, each with 3-4 pre-selected color schemes and the ability to control brightness.
 Among the large RGB mouse pads we’ve tested, none offer greater customization options than the QCK Prism Cloth (XL), which is even cheaper than some rivals.